United States: Atlanta, Boston, Denver and 10 other cities

-- Individuals who hold a degree or professional certificate from a post-secondary academic institution, college, university, or other post-secondary academic institution outside the US and at least one year of related professional experience outside the US
+- Individuals who hold a degree or professional certificate from a post-secondary academic institution, college, university or other post-secondary academic institution outside the U.S. and at least one year of related professional experience from outside the U.S.

-- Individuals with at least five years of related professional experience outside the US.
-(These participants must provide letters of reference from former employers to verify their work experience.)
+- Individuals with at least five years of related professional experience from outside the U.S.

 - Complete an internship or training program with an eligible host employer.